 Everybody’s heard of it, but nobody really seems to know what it is.
 You mostly likely know it from the world of sports.
 Athletes of all kinds wear garments with Lycra.

-And even if the name isn’t explicitly stated, the material is still used, just under the guise of a different name: Elastane.
+And even if the name isn’t explicitly stated, the material is still used, just under the guise of a different name: elastane.

 The fibre, elastane, was developed in 1959 by the American company DuPont under the name Fibre K and subsequently brought to market.
 Commercialised in 1962 as Lycra, the brand basically revolutionised the clothing industry.
 Today, Lycra is a brand belonging to Invista Inc., a manufacturer of synthetic fibres, including Cordura.
 The brand Lycra is known for elastane fibres of the highest quality that are tailored to very specific areas of use with the help of additional treatments and technologies.

-Of course, if you look for Lycra at our Alpine Trek shop, you probably won’t find it.
+Of course, if you look for Lycra in our Alpine Trek shop, you probably won’t find it.
 Why?
 Well, it’s usually listed as elastane.
-The reason for this is quite simple, and quite frankly, dull: As a result of the Textile and Clothing Legislation of the European Union, the naming, description and labelling of textiles are strictly regulated so as to be consistent across the board.
+The reason for this is quite simple, and quite frankly, dull: as a result of the Textile and Clothing Legislation of the European Union, the naming, description and labelling of textiles are strictly regulated so as to be consistent across the board.
 That way, the consumer can immediately see what a particular garment is made of.

 The multi-tool among synthetic fibres